capshaw/capshaw.me/index.md

 layout: post
 ---

 Hi there!
 I'm Andrew.
-I'm a software engineer and gardener.
+I'm a software engineer and aspiring native gardener.

 This is my personal site where I collect [things I write](/journal), [photos I take](/photos), and [other miscellany](/experiments).